nnaisense/evotorch/docs/user_guide/gym.md

 will effectively disable `gravity` in the `"LunarLanderContinuous-v2"` environment.

-It should be noted that [GymNE][evotorch.neuroevolution.gymne.GymNE] has its own function, `to_policy`, which you should use instead of `parameterize_net`.
-This function wraps `parameterize_net`, but adds any additional layers for observation normalization and action clipping as specified by the problem and environment.
-Therefore, you should generally use `to_policy` for [GymNE][evotorch.neuroevolution.gymne.GymNE], rather than `parameterize_net`.
+It should be noted that [GymNE][evotorch.neuroevolution.gymne.GymNE] (and [VecGymNE][evotorch.neuroevolution.gymne.VecGymNE]) has its own method, `to_policy()`, which you should use instead of `parameterize_net`.
+This method wraps `parameterize_net()`, but adds any additional layers for observation normalization and action clipping as specified by the problem and environment.
+Therefore, you should generally use `to_policy()` for [GymNE][evotorch.neuroevolution.gymne.GymNE] and [VecGymNE][evotorch.neuroevolution.gymne.VecGymNE], rather than `parameterize_net()`.

 [GymNE][evotorch.neuroevolution.gymne.GymNE] has a number of useful arguments that will help you to recreate experiments from neuroevolution literature:

 ## Controlling the Number of Episodes

-Firstly, there is the `num_episodes` argument, which allows you to evaluate individual networks repeatedly and have their episodic rewards averaged.
+The `num_episodes` argument allows you to evaluate individual networks repeatedly and have their episodic returns averaged.
 This is particularly useful when studying noisy environments, and when using population-based evolutionary algorithms whose selection procedures and elitism mechanisms may be more sensitive to noise.
 For example, instantiating the problem

 ```python
 problem = GymNE(